jinb-park/jinb-park.github.io/_posts/2023-02-01-stark-walk-through-fibonacci.md

 2. **[verifier]** interpolate constraints into a polynomial, denoted as C'(x).
 3. **[verifier]** check if `degree(C'(x)) <= degree(T(x)) - degree(Z(x))` (i.e., `degree(C'(x)) <= 1`)

 This way, the prover is required to do more work (division by Z(x)) while the amount of work dedicated to the verifier is not changed.
-Despite this change, an attack with an arbitrarily generated C'(x) still could work out, because the prover can circumvent it by generating a poly of degree 1 and evaluating it and sending it to the verifier.
+Despite this change, an attack with an arbitrarily generated C'(x) still could work out, because the prover can circumvent it by generating a poly of degree 1 and evaluating it, and sending it to the verifier.
 That implies we still lack a way to check the T(x)-C'(x) relationship. *Consistency check* at an out-of-domain point comes to the rescue:

 1. **[prover]** evaluating constraints (C'(x)) considering the respective zerofiier.
 (Z(x))
 2. **[verifier]** interpolate constraints into a polynomial, denoted as C'(x).